Nexmo/station/_tutorials/two-factor-authentication.md

 <% end %>
 ```

+⚓ Verify the PIN
 ## Verify PIN

-To validate the PIN submitted by the user you use the [Nexmo REST API client for Ruby](https://github.com/Nexmo/nexmo-ruby) to make a [Verify Check](/api/verify#check) request.
+To validate the PIN submitted by the user you use the [Nexmo REST API client for Ruby](https://github.com/Nexmo/nexmo-ruby) to make a [Verify Check](/api/verify#verify-check) request.
 You pass the *request_id* and the PIN entered by the user to Verify.

 The Verify API response tells you if the user entered the correct PIN.
 If *status* is *0*, log the user in: